Jsoriano17/Clothing-Website/README.md

 # Clothing-Website
-a fake website displaying clothing for purchase made for practice
+A website made for learning and experience displaying clothing for purchase.